MikeRiches/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/nn-windows-graphics-holographic-interop-iholographiccamerainterop.md

 Note that you can use the [HolographicViewConfiguration](/uwp/api/windows.graphics.holographic.holographicviewconfiguration) API to determine the available options for buffer format, and to acquire information about render target size for the [HolographicDisplay](/uwp/api/windows.graphics.holographic.holographicdisplay).
 If your application needs to change the buffer size for Direct3D 12 buffers from the default render target size for the [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera), it should still request a new render target size using the [HolographicViewConfiguration::RequestRenderTargetSize method](/uwp/api/windows.graphics.holographic.holographicviewconfiguration.requestrendertargetsize), and create buffers using the size chosen by that method.

 Your Direct3D 12 application can use a viewport size chosen independently by the application.
 In that case, you must call the [HolographicCameraPose.OverrideViewport](/uwp/api/windows.graphics.holographic.holographiccamerapose.overrideviewport) method each frame to inform the platform about the viewport used for rendering.
+Apps that also modify the projection matrix to match the resized viewport must also override the projection matrix.

 To use this interface in C++/CX, cast the [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera) object to [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable)\*.
 Then QueryInterface for the **IHolographicCameraInterop** interface from the **IInspectable** pointer.